 About this recipe

-Tomato soup recipe – This Tomato soup is absolutely comforting, tastes delicious & is flavor packed.
-A good tomato soup is all about flavors, with a right balance of sour & sweetness.
+This tomato soup is absolutely comforting, tastes delicious & is flavor packed.
+A good tomato soup is all about the flavors, with a right balance of sour & sweetness.
 This homemade soup is one of the best I have been making for my family.
 It is super simple to make and needs only a handful of ingredients yet tastes amazing.

 Tomato soup is made in so many ways.
 Each taste different depending on the ingredients used & cooking method.
 Some taste so plain with no flavor, while some taste very sour or runny.

 This tomato soup has amazingly great flavors, nice texture & tastes superb with slight tang & sweetness.
-I have given many options to flavor, spice up & thicken the soup.
+This recipe comes with many options to flavor, spice up & thicken this homemade soup.